cespare/gost/README.md

   forwarded to another gost during this flush (see Counter Forwarding, below)

 There are some other counters for various error conditions.
-Most of these also show up in the stdout of gost if you use the `debug_logging = true` option in the configuration.
+Most of these also show up in the stderr logs.

 ### OS stats